A New Day...

-A New Day... was the first concert residency performed by Canadian singer Celine Dion in the Colosseum at Caesars Palace in Las Vegas, Nevada, United States.
-It was created and directed by Franco Dragone to support her seventh English-language and eighteenth studio album, A New Day Has Come (2002).
-The show premiered on 25 March 2003 and ended on 15 December 2007.
+A New Day... was the first concert residency by Canadian singer Celine Dion, staged at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada.
+Conceived and directed by Franco Dragone, the production was developed to accompany Dion's seventh English‑language studio album, A New Day Has Come (2002).
+The show premiered on 25 March 2003 and concluded on 15 December 2007.